EU exit in Kent

 A lot of factors and information feed in to the decision-making process on whether to install the contraflow, which is created by a moveable barrier.
 Passenger booking forecasts and average check-in times at border inspection booths are just two important considerations.
-Should the data show there is a risk of serious disruption, Highways England crews will deploy the barrier, usually quickly overnight on a Saturday.
+Should the data show there is a risk of serious disruption, National Highways crews will deploy the barrier, usually quickly overnight on a Saturday.
 This is the quietest time of the week for traffic, particularly freight.

 As happened in December 2020, when France suddenly shut its border over concerns about the Alpha COVID variant, the contraflow can also be installed to manage a live incident.
 However, because of the complications of putting traffic management controls in place when the carriageway is backed-up with vehicles, KRF partners will always do their best to plan to have the contraflow up and running before queues start to build.